krr-up/mapf-instance-generator/README.md

 ### Examples

 #### Generation
+##### Empty
+`python gen.py empty -s 10 10 -a 5 -dur 1 5` generates an empty 10x10 instance with 5 agents and random durations between 1 and 5 of the edges.
 ##### Maze
-`python gen.py maze -s 10 10 -a 5` generates a 10x10 maze instance with 5 agents.
+`python gen.py maze -s 10 10 -a 5 -dir "mazes"` generates a 10x10 maze instance with 5 agents and saves it in the directory "mazes".
 ##### Random
-`python gen.py random -s 10 10 -a 5 -c 50` generates a 10x10 random instance with 5 agents where 50% of the space is covered by nodes.
+`python gen.py random -s 10 10 -a 5 -c 55` generates a 10x10 random instance with 5 agents where 55% of the space is covered by nodes resulting in 45% being random obstacles.
 ##### Room
 `python gen.py room -s 10 10 -a 5 -w 5` generates a 10x10 room instance with 5 agents where every room has a size of 5x5 nodes.